stoychoX/UP-FMI/README.md

-# UP-FMI-2020
+# UP-FMI
--- Some of the tasks done while taking the introductionary course at FMI Sofia.
+-- Collection of tasks given for the ip course at FMI Sofia